2.2.2.1 C#/.NET

 }

-class allows you to decrypt verification tokens directly on your server without making additional API calls.
-This method is faster, more secure, and gives you full control over the verification process.
+Local verification approach: The EncryptionTool class allows you to verify verification tokens directly on your server without making additional API calls.
+This method is faster and gives you full control over the verification process, but it cannot detect token reuse.

 - Client's Built-in Method